AnikaSU/thesaurus/README.md

 To [Suhas](https://github.com/syelluru) for correcting my errors.

 To [Bradley](https://github.com/bradleyfowler123) for his help in designing the `isVulgar` UX.
 He and his synonym-loving grandmother shall receive an authentic Manwholikespie personal poem one of these days.

+To [theolux](https://github.com/theolux) for alerting me that the website's https redirects were broken.